vagombos/CMS_Medicare_Inpatient_Charge_Analysis/README.md

 [^3]: Hadley, J., Reschovsky, J., Corey, C., & Zuckerman, S. (2009).
 Medicare fees and the volume of physicians' services..
 Inquiry : a journal of medical care organization, provision and financing.
 [^4]: Thompson, J., & Mccue, M. (2004).
 Organizational and market factors associated with Medicare dependence in inpatient rehabilitation hospitals.
 Health Services Management Research.
 [^5]: Courtney, P., Darrith, B., Bohl, D., Frisch, N., & Valle, C. (2017).
 Reconsidering the Affordable Care Act’s Restrictions on Physician-Owned Hospitals: Analysis of CMS Data on Total Hip and Knee Arthroplasty.
 The Journal of Bone and Joint Surgery.
+[^6]: Pfuntner A, Wier LM, Steiner C. Costs for Hospital Stays in the United States, 2010.
+In: Healthcare Cost and Utilization Project (HCUP) Statistical Briefs.
+Agency for Healthcare Research and Quality (US), Rockville (MD); 2006.
+PMID: 23447833.